Galuito/ripen-plantain/README.md

 - Developing fuzzy search for movies and users

 ## This application does not
-- Handle series (Because my API does not handle series)
 - Handle sorting (This should be done in the frontend)